Trade For All Agenda

 - An on-going process of consultation with Māori, consistent with their role as a Treaty partner.

-- Support for the international rules-based system and multilateral negotiation as a first-best option for New Zealand, followed by open plurilateral free trade agreement negotiations.
+- Support for the international rules-based system; and support for multilateral negotiation as a first-best option for New Zealand, followed by open plurilateral free trade agreement negotiations.

 - Support for trade policy to contribute to maximising the opportunities and minimising the risks associated with global issues, including: